-White is notable for the number of times she has rebuilt her career based on playing against her previous image:
+White was notable for the number of times she rebuilt her career based on playing against her previous image:

-- In her initial phase, lasting from the 1950s until the early 1970s, she became known to the public through her various sitcoms and her appearances on Password and other game shows hosted by her third husband, Allen Ludden.
+- In her initial phase, lasting from the 1950s until the early 1970s, she became known to the public through her various sitcoms and her appearances on Password (hosted by her third husband, Allen Ludden), Match Game and other game shows.
 This Betty was a sweet and charming woman, the classic sitcom mother.
-(One exception to this was her small role as a United States Senator in Advise And Consent.)
+(One exception to this was her small role as a United States Senator in Advise & Consent.)

 - Then she landed the role of Sue Ann Nivens in The Mary Tyler Moore Show, a parody of this sort of character to the point that the creators originally wanted to cast a "Betty White type" in the part.
 Sue Ann pretended to be that sort of nice person on her TV program, but offscreen she was greedy, bitchy, and man-hungry.
 This set the tenor of her appearances for the next decade or so...